Oman Gratuity Calculator

 How Oman Compares to Other GCC Countries

-Oman’s formula is more generous than Kuwait for shorter tenures (15 days for years 1–3 vs Kuwait’s same rate) and switches to a full month’s pay after 3 years (vs Kuwait’s 5 years).
-Oman also has no resignation penalty after 1 year, unlike Saudi Arabia where resignees face penalties for up to 10 years of service.
-Compared to UAE (21 days per year for first 5 years), Oman pays less in the 1–3 year range but is comparable for long-tenured employees.
+Oman’s formula is more generous than Kuwait for switching to the 30-day rate at year 4 (vs Kuwait's year 6).
+Oman also has no resignation penalty after 1 year, unlike Saudi Arabia where resignees face penalties for up to 5 years.
+Compared to UAE (21 days per year for first 5 years), Oman pays slightly less in the 1–3 year range but is comparable for long-tenured employees.
+The absence of a cap makes Oman uniquely favourable for workers with very long tenure.

 How Omanisation Affects Expat Gratuity Timing